lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 [^cf1]: Although these events, of course, did not occur on January 1 or December 31, respectively, the entirety of 1789 and 1799 are both included in my study here, out of sheer technological necessity.

+[^cf2]: I have heard it quipped more than once in digital humanities gatherings that you always think you’re going to get your texts from somewhere else, but Project Gutenberg is where you’ll actually get them.

-[^cf2]: Per Terry’s suggestions, I would likely begin here with Jon Klancher, The Making of English Reading Audiences, 1790-1832; Marcus Wood, Radical Satire and Print Culture, 1790-1822; and David Worrall, Radical Culture: Discourse, Resistance, and Surveillance, 1790-1820.
+[^cf3]: Per Terry’s suggestions, I would likely begin here with Jon Klancher, The Making of English Reading Audiences, 1790-1832; Marcus Wood, Radical Satire and Print Culture, 1790-1822; and David Worrall, Radical Culture: Discourse, Resistance, and Surveillance, 1790-1820.
 Other promising titles include Social networks in the long eighteenth century : clubs, literary salons, textual coteries, ed.
 Ileana Baird; and The enlightenment & the book : Scottish authors & their publishers in eighteenth-century Britain, Ireland & America, by Richard B. Sher, to capture different parts of the publishing landscape.